dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Database Services/Azure Cosmos DB/Cosmos DB Throughput.md

 Once RU's are consumed subsequent requests are Rate Limited
 By default manual scaling is required to acquire more RU's
-We can configure autoscaling where for through be provide a maximum value
+We can configure autoscaling where for throughput we provide a maximum value
 The minimum is calculated as 10% of the maximum value

 ### Serverless Throughput